bopdesign/terminus-scripts/README.md

 ```
 This will set `yoursite` connection of `dev` environment to `sftp` mode (excludes Test and Live)

-If you have an alias called `mode`, which calls the `connection-set.sh` script, you can alternatively type this:
+If you have an alias called `mode`, which runs the `connection-set.sh` script, you can alternatively type this:
 ```bash
 $ mode sftp -s yoursite -e dev
 ```